deeplearning4j/deeplearning4j/roadmap.md

 * Other RNN types: multi-dimensional; attention models, Neural Turing Machine, etc.
 * 3D CNNs

 This is a work in progress.
-Last updated Feb.
-27 2016.
+Last updated May 5, 2017.